 So what is this magical, permanently charged, electret material we’ve been discussing?

 Electret material is any dielectric material that has a quasi-permanent electric charge or dipole polarization.
-These materials generate permanent internal and external electric fields and can be effectively used to charge other electrical components, such as capacitors.
+These materials generate permanent internal and external electric fields and can effectively charge other electrical components, such as capacitors.

 As mentioned, the term “electret” comes from electrostatic and magnet.
 Electrets are essentially the electrostatic equivalent of a permanent magnet.